-Easy Updates Manager
+Easy Updates Manager plugin

 With more than 100,000 active installs, this free plugin is the most popular choice when it comes to automatic WordPress updates.
-Easy Updates Manager gives you the complete control over WordPress updates, but we’re not going to talk about all the features in this article.
+Easy Updates Manager gives you complete control over WordPress updates, but we’re not going to talk about all the features in this article.